-Open source is a sixty-billion-dollar industry, M. Asay, "Open Source Is a \$60 Billion Industry," CNET, May 15, 2008. but it has a disproportionate impact on the trillion-dollar IT market.
+Open source is a sixty-billion-dollar industry, M. Asay, "Open Source Is a \$60 Billion Industry," CNET, May 15, 2008. but it has a disproportionate impact on the trilliondollar IT market.
 By lowering the cost of computing, open source efforts make more computing options accessible to smaller firms.
 More reliable, secure computing also lowers costs for all users.
 OSS also diverts funds that firms would otherwise spend on fixed costs, like operating systems and databases, so that these funds can be spent on innovation or other more competitive initiatives.
 Think about Google, a firm that some estimate has over 1.4 million servers.
 Imagine the costs if it had to license software for each of those boxes!

 Commercial interest in OSS has sparked an acquisition binge.
 Red Hat bought open source application server firm JBoss for \$350 million.
-Novell snapped up SUSE Linux for \$210 million.
+Novell snapped up SUSE Linux for \$210 million (and was later bought by Attachmate for \$2.2 billion).
 And Sun plunked down over \$1 billion for open source database provider MySQL.A.
-Greenberg, "Sun Snaps Up Database Firm, MySQL," Forbes, January 16, 2008.
+Greenberg, "Sun Snaps Up Database Firm, MySQL," Forbes, January 16, 2008; G. Huang, "Attachmate Buys Novell for \$2.2B-The End of an Era," Xconomy, November 22, 2010.
 And with Oracle's acquisition of Sun, one of the world's largest commercial software firms has zeroed in on one of the deepest portfolios of open source products.

 But how do vendors make money on open source?
 One way is by selling support and consulting services.
-While not exactly Microsoft money, Red Hat, the largest purely OSS firm, reported half a billion dollars in revenue in 2008.
-The firm had two and a half million paid subscriptions offering access to software updates and support services.
+While not exactly Microsoft money, Red Hat, the largest purely OSS firm, reported nearly a billion dollars in revenue from paying customers subscribing for access to software updates and support services.
 A. Greenberg, "Sun Snaps Up Database Firm, MySQL," Forbes, January 16, 2008.
-Oracle, a firm that sells commercial ERP and database products, provides Linux for free, selling high-margin Linux support contracts for as much as five hundred thousand dollars.
-J. Fortt, "Why Larry Loves Linux (and He's Not Alone)," Fortune, December 19, 2007.
+Oracle, a firm that sells commercial ERP and database products, provides Linux for free, selling high-margin Linux support contracts for as much as five hundred thousand dollars.J.
+Fortt, "Why Larry Loves Linux (and He's Not Alone)," Fortune, December 19, 2007.
 The added benefit for Oracle?
 Weaning customers away from Microsoft-a firm that sells many products that compete head-to-head with Oracle's offerings.
 Service also represents the most important part of IBM's business.
 The firm now makes more from services than from selling hardware and software.J.
 Robertson, "IBM Sees Better-Than-Expected 2009 Profit, Earns US\$4.4 Billion in Q4," Associated Press, January 20, 2009, http://humantimes.com/finance/business/sanfrancis/54853.
 And every dollar saved on buying someone else's software product means more money IBM customers can spend on IBM computers and services.
 Sun Microsystems was a leader in OSS, even before the Oracle acquisition bid.
 The firm has used OSS to drive advanced hardware sales, but the firm also sells proprietary products that augment its open source efforts.
-These products include special optimization, configuration management, and performance tools that can tweak OSS code to work its best.C.
+These products include special optimization, configuration management and performance tools that can tweak OSS code to work its best.C.
 Preimesberger, "Sun's 'Open'-Door Policy," eWeek, April 21, 2008.